kivy/python-for-android/doc/source/troubleshooting.rst

 Debug output
 ------------

-Add the ``--verbose`` option to any python-for-android command to see full debug output including the output of all the external tools used in the compilation and packaging steps.
+Add the ``--debug`` option to any python-for-android command to see full debug output including the output of all the external tools used in the compilation and packaging steps.